RickStrahl/LiveReloadServer/README.md

 > LiveReloadServer is optimized for local development operation, so many of the flags default to settings that are geared towards quickly getting a site opened and running.
 All of these default options can be disabled with switches.

+### Default Configuration Settings
+If you run `LiveReload` or `LiveReloadWebServer` without any parameters, the app starts with its default settings.
+You can tweak these default settings via the configuration file which can be found in the installation folder (Shown **Executable** value when you start the server).

+You can edit `LiveReloadServer.json` or `LiveReloadWebServer.json` to modify default startup configuration settings.

+By default LiveReloadServer without switches:

+* Opens the current folder (or the folder pointed to by the Shell Extension)
+* Runs on port 5200 or the next available higher port if already in use (--port 0)
+* Doesn't use: Secure Connection, Razor or Markdown
+* Handles common static Web resource extensions and Mime types
+* Live Reload is enabled

+All of the command line switches shown above can be adjusted in the configuration file and then become the startup default.

+The order of settings preference is as follows:

+* Default configuration (internal)
+* Configuration File (`LiveReloadServer.json` `LiveReloadWebServer.json`)
+* Environment Variables (`LIVERELOADSERVER_SettingName`)
+* Command Line Switches

 ## Static Files
 The Web Server automatically serves all static files and Live Reload is enabled by default unless explicitly turned off.
 HTML pages, CSS and scripts, and any other specific files with extensions you add are automatically reloaded whenever you make a change to the files.